mphDev84/MyCodingProjects/README.md

 # Simple-Java-Programs

-These programs were written using Eclipse IDE
+These programs were coded using Eclipse IDE